Determining how much data your Cassandra nodes can hold.

 Calculate the recommended working disk capacity:

 During normal operations, Cassandra routinely requires disk capacity for compaction and repair operations.
-For optimal performance and cluster health, DataStax recommends not filling your disks to capacity, but running at 50% to 80% capacity depending on the compaction strategy and size of the compactions.
+For optimal performance and cluster health, it is recommended to not fill your disks to capacity, but running at 50% to 80% capacity depending on the compaction strategy and size of the compactions.

 usable_disk_space = formatted_disk_space * (0.5 to 0.8)